nih-fmrif/fmrif_tools/docs/index.rst

     **Custom Tags**

-        See **Advanced** section of this document for more information on defining custom tags or searching for tags in different DICOM header fields.
+        See **Advanced Usage** section of this document for more information on defining custom tags or searching for tags in different DICOM header fields.

 -----------------------